NorthernWidget/ALog/README.md

 `setup()` and `loop()` are both **functions**.
 These are specific sets of code that are executed when their names are called in the code.
 These two functions are special in that:

 1. Every Arduino program much have them.
-2. They do not need to be called by code that you write: Arduino autmatically interprets and, indeed, requires that these be included.
+2. They do not need to be called by code that you write: Arduino automatically interprets and, indeed, requires that these be included.
     *   Everything inside the curly braces after `setup()` is run once, when the data logger starts running
     *   Everything inside the curly braces after `loop()` is run continuously, after `setup()`.